 the comprehension of written Spanish, including accurate interpretation of sentence structure; the revision of Spanish grammar and syntax; the expansion of vocabulary; the recognition and use of different linguistic registers; writing with confidence and accuracy in Spanish; and translation into and from Spanish.

 Students are required to undertake CALL exercises as part of the revision of Spanish grammar and syntax.

 Contact hours: There are two classes: a general language class, held weekly on Tuesdays at 9.00 am; and a translation class, held fortnightly at 2.10 pm.

 Submission of work: Students are required to submit a piece of written work for each Friday class.
 They are also asked to prepare work for the Tuesday class and to undertake occasional written assignments and tests.

-2) be proficient in basic Spanish grammar and syntax;
+- display proficiency in basic Spanish grammar and syntax